Skip to main content

 Pepys Restoration Project Public Entrance

-The newly restored building will house the Academic Office (Tutorial and Admissions teams), offer new supervision and teaching rooms as well as new dedicated spaces for researchers who come from all over the world to study the remarkable volumes held in the Pepys Library.
+The newly restored Pepys Building will house the Academic Office (Tutorial and Admissions teams), provide new supervision and teaching spaces, and offer dedicated areas for researchers who travel from around the world to study the extraordinary volumes in the Pepys Library.

-Thanks to the fantastic response of our Members and Friends we have now raised half of the £6.3 million cost to restore this important heritage building back to its former glory.
-We are hugely grateful but continue to raise funds for this special project as every additional pound received will help to cover the cost of employing highly skilled artisans and the carefully chosen, sometimes handmade, materials needed to ensure that the Pepys building will delight many generations to come; indeed every pound raised will minimise the top up needed from the College’s reserves.
+Thanks to the generosity of our Members and Friends, we have now raised half of the £6.3 million needed to restore this historic building to its former glory.
+We are deeply grateful for this support, but fundraising continues.
+Every contribution helps cover the costs of skilled artisans and carefully selected materials—many of which are handmade—to ensure the restoration is carried out to the highest standard.
+Every pound raised reduces the need to draw from the College’s reserves.

-Supporting the Pepys Restoration Project will enable you to have your name or that of a loved one recorded for posterity in the Book of Benefactors which will be on display in the building on completion of the work.
+By supporting the Pepys Restoration Project, you can have your name or that of a loved one recorded in the Book of Benefactors, which will be displayed in the building upon completion.

 Project Timeline